-(b) Transaction and balances
+ii) Transactions and balances

-Foreign currency transactions are translated into the measurement currency using the exchange rates prevailing at the dates of the transactions.
-Amount payable and receivable in foreign currencies at balance date are converted at rates ruling at that date.
-Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation of monetary assets and liabilities denominated in foreign currencies are recognised in the statement of comprehensive income.
+Foreign currency transactions are translated into the Fijian currency using the exchange rates prevailing at the dates of the transactions.
+Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at year-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in the statements of profit or loss and other comprehensive income.